iterative/dvc.org/content/docs/command-reference/diff.md

 ## Description

-Prints a list of files and directories added, modified, renamed, and deleted in a Git commit `b_rev` as compared to another Git commit `a_rev`.
+Prints a list of files and directories added, modified, renamed, or deleted in a Git commit `b_rev` as compared to another Git commit `a_rev`.
 Both `a_rev` and `b_rev` accept any [Git revision](https://git-scm.com/docs/gitrevisions) - branch or tag name, Git commit hash, etc.

+> Note that for renames `dvc diff` only detects files which have been renamed
+> but are otherwise unmodified between Git commits.

 It defaults to comparing the current workspace and the last commit (`HEAD`), if arguments `a_rev` and `b_rev` are not specified.